TestBox : Behavior Driven Development (BDD)

 A quick overview of TestBox

-TestBox is a next-generation testing framework for the BoxLang JVM language and ColdFusion (CFML) language based on BDD (Behavior Driven Development) for providing a clean, obvious syntax for writing tests.
+TestBox is a next-generation testing framework for the JVM language and ColdFusion (CFML) language based on (Behavior Driven Development) for providing a clean, obvious syntax for writing tests.
 It contains not only a testing framework, console/web runner, assertions, and expectations library but also ships with several mocking utilities.

 Styles